madison-nicole/encryption-in-c/README.md

 ## Usage
 In order to run the program, users will need to download the [CS50 library](https://github.com/cs50/libcs50/releases) and follow these [instructions](https://github.com/m-saylor/libcs50).
 The code must then be compiled.

-Casesar Usage: "./caesar *key*" with *key* being a positive integer that indicates how many places to shift each letter by
+Casesar Usage: "./caesar *key*" with *key* being a positive integer

 Substitution Usage: "./substitution *key*" with *key* representing all 26 letters of the alphabet that map directly to the standard alphabet